 Advertisements

-Gigantes beans are also known as elephant beans or white runner beans.
-They are native to Greece.
-These are large, creamy-white beans that have a slightly sweet flavor and a meaty texture.
-These beans are often used in traditional Greek dishes, such as baked beans, stews, and salads.
+Gigantes beans, often called elephant beans or white runner beans, are native to Greece.
+These large, creamy white beans have a slightly sweet flavor and a rich, almost meaty texture.
+Because of that, they hold up beautifully in traditional dishes like baked beans, stews, and simple salads.

-One of the most popular ways to prepare them is with tomato sauce.
-The combination of creamy, meaty beans with tangy, savory tomato sauce creates a hearty and delicious dish.
-It’s perfect for any occasion.
+One of the most traditional ways to prepare gigantes is baked in a tomato-based sauce.
+The combination of the creamy beans with the tangy, savory tomato creates a dish that’s both hearty and comforting.
+As it cooks, everything comes together into something greater than the sum of its parts.

-These are available online, often called Corona beans.
-If you can’t find these, you can use any larger white bean.
+These beans are available online and are often labeled as Corona beans.
+If you can’t find them, any large white bean will work well as a substitute.

-The next recipe is a fabulous way to make these.
+The next recipe is one of my favorite ways to make them.

 Here’s the recipe: